micmejia/bible-dump/NKJV/Joshua/Josh 5.md

 So it was, when they had finished circumcising all the people, that they stayed in their places in the camp till they were healed.

 ###### 9
 Then the Lord said to Joshua, "This day I have rolled away the reproach of Egypt from you."
-Therefore the name of the place is called Gilgal[^e] to this day.
+Therefore the name of the place is called Gilgal to this day.

 ###### 10
 Now the children of Israel camped in Gilgal, and kept the Passover on the fourteenth day of the month at twilight on the plains of Jericho.

 ###### 11
-And they ate of the produce of the land on the day after the Passover, unleavened bread and [^f]parched grain, on the very same day.
+And they ate of the produce of the land on the day after the Passover, unleavened bread and parched grain, on the very same day.

 ###### 12
 Then the manna ceased on the day after they had eaten the produce of the land; and the children of Israel no longer had manna, but they ate the food of the land of Canaan that year. ## The Commander of the Army of the Lord